Fixing America In 500 Words Or

 he began teaching about the age of thirty and, because age estimations were not exact, Jesus probably died sometime between age 31 and 39.
 His twelve main chosen followers were probably either around his age or younger.

-Jesus in various places is said to be hungry, thirsty, tired, angry and sad and thus, there is a very human side to him, rather than being some kind of unbelievable superman type of character.
-Jesus only once or twice refers
+Jesus in various places is said to be hungry, thirsty, tired, angry and sad and thus, there is a very human side to Jesus found in the New Testament, rather than being some kind of unbelievable superman type of

-to himself as the son of God, while he repeatedly calls himself the "son of man".
+character.
+Jesus repeatedly refers to himself as "son of man".
 It appears that Jesus wanted his followers to identify with this very human side of himself, perhaps because we cannot otherwise relate to God very

-well in the larger universal sense, other than like he teaches us, "our father in heaven".
+well in the larger universal sense, other than like Jesus teaches us, as "our father in heaven".

 Unlike Catholicism insists, there is no indication in the New Testament that Mary the mother of Jesus was in any way, innately different than any other woman ever born on earth.
 There have been several recorded virgin